KenKundert/nestedtext/doc/examples.rst

 attachments.
 The same thing is done in *sign with*, which interpolates *my gpg ids*.

-Here is the code for validating and transforming the *PostMortem* settings:
+Here is the code for validating and transforming the *PostMortem* settings.
+For more on *report_voluptuous_errors*, see :ref:`voluptuous example`.

 .. literalinclude:: ../examples/postmortem
    :language: python